Policy Owner: Library

 Out-of-print does not mean out of copyright: under current United States copyrights law, copyright lasts for 70 years after the author's or editor's death.
 The accompanying chart provides a more detailed summary of when works enter the public domain.
 Public domain works, such as federal government documents do not require permission.
 Finally, all that is possible is not necessarily legal.
 While new technologies allow easy duplication of text, images, sound, and video, the materials themselves may be protected by copyright!

 Music Library Association.
 Resources/FAQs:

 Music Publishers Association.

 Copyright Search: http://www.mpa.org/content/copyright-search

-Questions about United States copyright law should be directed to the vice president and general counsel and the vice president for library and information resources of Tianjin Juilliard School.
+Questions about United States copyright law should be directed to the Library Director of Tianjin Juilliard School.

 Frequently Asked Questions

 Below are some hypothetical scenarios in which copyright questions frequently arise under United States copyright law:

 1) My classmates and I would like to copy the entire Norton Recorded Anthology of Western Music CD for use in our study session.